min2ha/ukwa-site/content/target/48769/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Exiting the EU and security, law enforcement and criminal justice

 Information to support a Commons debate on January 18th on the implications of exiting the EU for security, law enforcement and criminal justice